Linerre/gsuite-tools/sheet/orderly/README.md

 1. The book needs to be scanned, but there seems something wrong.
 For example, it has been scanned but yet to deliever to us;
 2. The book needs to be shipped to us but there is no update on the shipping

-Sometimes, there are other tricky situations in which she need to figure out what on earth is going on.
+Sometimes, there are other tricky situations in which she needs to figure out what on earth is going on.

 ## Solution
 The scripts under `orderly`, plus [filter-order-without-filter.js](https://github.com/Linerre/gsuite-tools/blob/master/sheet/CDL-helpers/filter-order-without-filter.js), automate the above steps for her.